Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

   <a href="../catalog-of-works"><asub>Catalog of Scores</asub></a>
 </div>

-March 10.
-Communication Madison, with Laminal Animil

-March 12.
-Cafe Coda, with the Henry Ptacek Sextet

 April 5.
 Arts and Literature Lab, as part of the Mills Folly Microcinema, improvising in collaboration with Eric Theise's *A Synesthete's Atlas*

 April 14.
 Memorial Union Rathskellar, with Luke Leavitt and the Levitations